OTTOMAN IMPERIAL MOSQUES

 SEHZADE MOSQUE

-The Şehzade Mosque is on the 3rd hill of Istanbul.
-Suleiman the Magnificent commissioned this complex as a memorial to his son Şehzade Mehmed, who died in 1543.
+The Sehzade Mosque stands on Istanbul’s Third Hill.
+Sultan Suleiman the Magnificent commissioned it in memory of his beloved son, Şehzade Mehmed, who died in 1543.

-Suleiman the Magnificent personally mourned Sehzade Mehmed’s death for forty days in a temporary tomb in Istanbul.
-At that site, Sinan constructed a lavish mausoleum, in what would become the graveyard behind the mosque in 1544.
+After Mehmed’s death, Suleiman personally mourned him for forty days at a temporary tomb in Istanbul.
+At this site, Sinan constructed a grand mausoleum in 1544, which became the focal point of the graveyard behind the mosque.

-The entire complex, in addition to the mosque, consisted of a madrasa, a caravanserai, a soup kitchen (imaret), a small primary school (mektep) and a guesthouse (tabhane).
+The rest of the mosque complex, including a madrasa, caravanserai, soup kitchen (imaret), primary school (mektep) and guesthouse (tabhane), was completed in 1548.

 SEHZADE MEHMED